ATTOM’s Real Estate Sales Trends for Illinois

 At the same time, residents in urban areas wanted to escape to less densely-populated rural areas.
 This created a surge of buyers, but fewer sellers and surging housing prices.

-Illinois housing market data shows a lift in 2020, despite the economic uncertainty caused by the pandemic.
+Illinois real estate data shows a lift in 2020, despite the economic uncertainty caused by the pandemic.
 The Illinois housing market remained hot into the first half of 2021.
 Demand continued to outweigh supply, and bids were often over the asking price.
 Prior to 2020, the Illinois housing market had been one of the weakest in the country.
 People lost jobs and mortgage delinquencies skyrocketed.
 This trend continued in 2021 with high foreclosure rates evident in March 2021.

 While Illinois has a history of volatility in real estate sales trends, ATTOM’s sales data is updated quarterly to reveal patterns.
 Analysis of the data can help industry professionals to accurately anticipate the market.